orggue/adidas-zaragoza/container-essentials/docker/04_misc.md

 ----

 ### Renaming containers
-Since Docker 1.5 (released February 2015), you can rename containers with docker rename.
+Since Docker 1.5 (released February 2015), you can rename containers with `docker rename`.
 This allows you to "free up" a name without destroying the associated container, for instance.

 ----